Nico-Curti/rFBP/README.md

 The `rFBP` project is written in `C++` using a large amount of c++17 features.
 To enlarge the usability of our package we provide also a retro-compatibility of all the c++17 modules reaching an usability (tested) of our code from gcc 4.8.5+.
 The package installation can be performed via [`CMake`](https://github.com/Nico-Curti/rFBP/blob/master/CMakeLists.txt) or [`Makefile`](https://github.com/Nico-Curti/rFBP/blob/master/Makefile).

 If you are using the `CMake` (recommended) installer the maximum version of C++ standard is automatic detected.
+The `CMake` installer provides also the export of the library: after the installation you can use this library into other `CMake` projects using a simple `find_package` function.
+The exported `CMake` library (`rFBP::rfbp`) is installed in the `share/rFBP` directory of the current project and the relative header files are available in the `rFBP_INCLUDE_DIR` variable.

+The `CMake` installer provides also a `rFBP.pc`, useful if you want link to the `rFBP` using `pkg-config`.

-You can use also the `rFBP` package in `Python` using the `Cython` wrap provided inside this project.
+You can also use the `rFBP` package in `Python` using the `Cython` wrap provided inside this project.
 The only requirements are the following:

 * numpy >= 1.15